- (in beef or pork) the tender meat of the muscle running through the sirloin and terminating before the ribs.

 The tenderloin is rare when soft and spongy, and it becomes firmer as it reaches medium to well done.

 Is it customary, I ask you, to help to tenderloin with one's fingers?

-A district of a city where vice and corruption
+- US a district of a city that is particularly noted for vice and corruption